Pingasmaster/Pingasmaster/README.md

 Just some random.
 Don't mind me.
-If I contributed and you liked it, you can say [thanks you](https://saythanks.io/to/Pingasmaster).
+I don't use github often for my own projects hence my empty account, I prefer to use self-hosted free software such as [gogs](https://github.com/gogs/gogs).

-I don't use this often, I prefer to use free software such as [gogs](https://github.com/gogs/gogs) to host my own git instance.
+The year of the linux desktop happened in 2025, now next year is surely the year of the openbsd desktop!